Formula 1 in 2019 – What do we know so far?

 It’s pretty clear that Scuderia Ferrari and Mercedes – in that order – seem quickest so far, with Red Bull a bit behind them, while Williams is a clear last.
 But what’s going on in the middle is much harder to detect.
 Renault, Haas, and Alfa Romeo seem closely matched.
 Toro Rosso appears to be edging Racing Point (formerly Force India) and McLaren slots somewhere in between.
 But the gaps are so finely-poised in the midfield that even the smallest gain during the season will make a big difference.
 It’s too close to call.

 The top three drivers in Formula 2 this year – George Russell, Lando Norris, and Alex Albon – all graduate to Formula 1 and so far they have done a stellar job.
 Norris and Albon were at the top of the timesheets at various points during the Barcelona test, while Russell adapted so quickly to Formula 1 that he was even able to complete 140 laps in a single day.
-The current generation of rookies seem very well prepared for the next step.
+The current generation of rookies seems very well prepared for the next step.
 Watch them closely.